goadesign/goa.design/content/implement/components.md

 All goa actions return an error.
 Error handlers can be defined at the controller or service level.
 If an action returns a non-nil error then the controller error handler is invoked.
-If the controller does not define a error handler then the service-wide error handler is invoked instead.
+If the controller does not define an error handler then the service-wide error handler is invoked instead.
 The default goa error handler simply returns a 500 response containing the error details in the body.

 #### Graceful Shutdown

-A goa service can be instantiated via `NewGraceful` in which case the http server is implemented by the <a href="https://godoc.org/github.com/tylerb/graceful">graceful package</a> which provides graceful shutdown behavior where upon receving a shutdown signal the service waits until all pending requests are completed before terminating.
+A goa service can be instantiated via `NewGraceful` in which case the http server is implemented by the <a href="https://godoc.org/github.com/tylerb/graceful">graceful package</a> which provides graceful shutdown behavior where upon receiving a shutdown signal the service waits until all pending requests are completed before terminating.

 ### Swapping the Batteries